Slalamander/inkBoarddesigner/inkBoarddesigner/platforms/kobo/readme.md

 - Symlinking pip into PATH: `ln -sf /mnt/onboard/.niluje/python3/bin/pip /usr/bin/pip`
 - Due to a quirk in touch handling, in order to implement the hold functionality, the first touch is never registered as valid.
 - In case your device breaks, I was able to reset the firmware by holding the top button, and pressing both corners of the screen at the same time.
 This was on a Kobo Glod HD, and the process may differ on other devices.
+- If preffered, the setup script can encompass every step after installing python on the device.
+However due to the notes and stuff in it, I do think it is better to have people just follow the readme entirely, so they also have an idea of how to maybe fix stuff if it breaks.